NMN (Nicotinamide Mononucleotide)

 Contraindications & Warnings

-Do not take NMN (Nicotinamide Mononucleotide) without consulting your physician if you fall into any of the following categories.
+Always consult your primary care provider before introducing NMN (Nicotinamide Mononucleotide) to your protocol if you fall into any of the following categories.

 Active cancer (theoretical risk of fueling tumor growth)